Android-for-Python/Android-for-Python-Users/README.md

 The relationship between the Android keyboard and the layout is somewhat configurable with [softinput_mode](https://kivy.org/doc/stable/api-kivy.core.window.html#kivy.core.window.WindowBase.softinput_mode), consider `Window.softinput_mode = 'below_target'`.

 The type of keyboard can be set with `input_type` for example `TextInput(input_type = 'tel')`.
 Accepted values are 'text', 'number', 'url', 'mail', 'datetime', 'tel', or 'address'.

+The `keyboard_suggestions` property does not work on all Android devices.
+For a workaround see https://github.com/kivy/kivy/blob/master/kivy/uix/behaviors/focus.py#L246-L250 .

 ## Back Button and Gesture